zhutoutoutousan/A-study-note-as-a-beginner/_ENTRY.md

 - #languagesacquisition
 - #research
 - #IT
+- #howtheworldworksunderthehood
 ## Top priority(limited to 3)
-- #attestationcontrol
 - #rigorouscareerrelatedengagement
   - #socialresearchmethods
+- #devproblemsfacing
 - #frontenddevtimeacumen
   - Since working at the front-end, periodically collect the requirements, implementation, time, communication information for future mapping system
   - This is pure heuristics, find a way to generalize it
 ## Secondary priority
+- #attestationcontrol
-#reactinternalization
+- #reactinternalization
-#devproblemsfacing
-#techquestionsthatmattersnow
-#dailyreview
+- #dailyreview
-#ideasandinnovations : 仅用于投石问路, 如此项消耗时间精力超过5%, 启动Save and quit
+- #ideasandinnovations : 仅用于投石问路, 如此项消耗时间精力超过5%, 启动Save and quit
 ## Third priority
 #sidequest
 ## Self-transformation